-The Organization’s programmatic focus is structured in three thematic priorities, each of which represents different aspects of ISID:
+The Organization’s programmatic focus is structured in four thematic priorities, each of which represents different aspects of ISID:

 Creating shared prosperity